unibas-gravis/parametric-face-image-generator/README.md

 - clone repository
 - compile and run using `sbt run -mem 2000`

+### Singularity:
+- we provide a singularity container recipe file to run the data generator directly on compute servers

 Publications
 ------------
 If you use this software you will need the Basel Face Model 2017, the Basel Illumination Prior 2017 and a dataset of backgrounds.
 Please cite the following papers: